fossasia/eventyay-talk/doc/developer/plugins/plugins.rst

 Plugin registration
 -------------------

-Somehow, pretalx needs to know that your plugin exists at all.
+Somehow, eventyay needs to know that your plugin exists at all.
 For this purpose, we make use of the `entry point`_ feature of setuptools.
 To register a plugin that lives in a separate python package, your ``pyproject.toml`` should contain something like this::

-    [project.entry-points."pretalx.plugin"]
+    [project.entry-points."eventyay.plugin"]
     pretalx_facebook = "pretalx_facebook:PretalxPluginMeta"

-This will automatically make pretalx discover this plugin as soon as you have installed it e.g.  through ``pip``.
+This will automatically make eventyay discover this plugin as soon as you have installed it e.g.  through ``pip``.
 During development, you can run ``pip install -e .`` inside your plugin source directory to make it discoverable.

 Signals
 -------

-pretalx defines signals which your plugin can listen for.
+eventyay defines signals which your plugin can listen for.
 We will go into the details of the different signals in the following pages.
 We suggest that you put your signal receivers into a ``signals`` submodule of your plugin.
 You should extend your ``AppConfig`` (see above) by the following method to make